 The cab card lists all jurisdictions that are a member of the plan and the vehicle's maximum combined gross weight.
-The original cab card, not a photocopy, must be in the vehicle at all times.
+Effective July 1, 2018, the IRP Registration Cab Cards will be issued on an 8 1⁄2 X 11 sheet of paper.
+South Dakota carriers may now print their cab card in paper or electronic format.
+Beginning January 1, 2019, per IRP ballot 412 - Electronic Image of Cab Card, all states will accept the presenting of a cab card electronically.
+If a cab card is not electronic, the paper copy must be carried in the vehicle.
 Be certain to check the card for accuracy as soon as it is received.
 If a correction of errors is requested more than fifteen days after receipt of the card, a duplicate card fee of \$3.00 will be charged.
-The same \$3.00 fee applies for a replacement.
+Cab cards may be reprinted at any time from your online account.

-License Plate and Validation Decal
+License Plate